EVANnnn1996/PerfBoostSettings/GUIDE.md

 # 1. Setup keybinds or a macro to turn off perf boost quickly when needed
 ![img.png](img.png)

-For most users I would recommend using "Toggle 0 player render distance" as your main on/off keybind as setting some players like tanks to always render.
+For most users I would recommend using "Toggle 0 player render distance" as your main on/off keybind and then setting some players like tanks to always render.

 Or can macro these commands if you prefer
 ```